djefrey/ColorwheelDocs/src/content/docs/Guides/Adapt Your Shaderpack/1_programs.md

 ### Gbuffers

 The `clrwl_gbuffers` program is most important one, as Colorwheel will reject any shaderpack without it.
-You don't have to *reinvent the wheel* to create it, you may repurpose one of your existing program.
-In general, `gbuffers_blocks` serves as a good foundation.
-For this tutorial, I'll use `gbuffers_terrain` since the reference shaderpack doesn't include `gbuffers_blocks`.
+You don't have to *reinvent the wheel* to create it, you may repurpose one of your existing program. `gbuffers_terrain` is a good starting point, but you might want to mix it with `gbuffers_blocks` and `gbuffers_entities` to support block entities and entities iPBR for example.

 :::danger
 Colorwheel programs **must** use the `compatibility` profile.